-The appraisal property, rectangular in shape, comprises 0.376 gross and net acre, with 132 feet of frontage and one curb cut on the east side of North Ashley Street with a depth of 124 feet.
-A tax plat map with topographical and aerial overlays depicting the subject site follows.

-The property is adjacent to a one-lane alley at its eastern border.
-Topography slopes up from the street toward the eastern border of the site, with greatest slopage found in the northwest corner.
-Although cover consists of impervious building and site improvements, the property is analyzed under hypothetical condition as though vacant, ready for development without environmental hazard and lacking in any adverse easements or deed restrictions.
-City site improvements include sidewalk, streetlights and concrete curbs and gutters.
+The appraisal property, rectangular in shape, comprises 0.188 gross and net acre, with 66 feet of frontage the east side of South Main Street and 124 feet of frontage on the north side of East William Street.
+The property is adjacent to a one-lane alley at its eastern border from which ingress/egress access appears to be obtained, as there are no curb cuts within the borders of the property.
+Valuation is predicated upon the assumption that the appraisal property benefits from both ingress and egress vehicular access to East William Street over the alley at its western border, assuming the alley is one way beyond the subject border.
+Topography is generally level and at street grade.
+Although cover consists of impervious site improvements, the property is analyzed under hypothetical condition as though vacant, ready for development without environmental hazard and lacking in any adverse easements or deed restrictions.
+Adjacent City site improvements include sidewalk, streetlights, concrete curbs and gutters, and the noted alley.

-The property is serviced by all standard commercial and municipal utilities, inclusive of public water and sewerage, natural gas, electricity, and telephone utilities.
+The property is serviced by-or available to-all standard commercial and municipal utilities, inclusive of public water and sewerage, natural gas, electricity, and telephone utilities.